Life As a Stockroom, Warehouse, or Storage Yard Stock Clerk

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Stockroom, Warehouse, or Storage Yard Stock Clerk Job Outlook
+Stockroom, Warehouse, or Storage Yard Stock Clerk Employment Estimates

-In the United States, there were 2,008,600 jobs for Stockroom, Warehouse, or Storage Yard Stock Clerk in 2016.
+There were about 2,008,600 jobs for Stockroom, Warehouse, or Storage Yard Stock Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 5% which is below the national average.
 The Bureau of Labor Statistics predicts 101,000 new jobs for Stockroom, Warehouse, or Storage Yard Stock Clerk by 2026.
-There will be an estimated 269,200 positions for Stockroom, Warehouse, or Storage Yard Stock Clerk per year.
+The BLS estimates 269,200 yearly job openings in this field.

 The states with the most job growth for Stockroom, Warehouse, or Storage Yard Stock Clerk are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.

-How Much Does a Stockroom, Warehouse, or Storage Yard Stock Clerk Make?
+Average Stockroom, Warehouse, or Storage Yard Stock Clerks Salary

 Stockroom, Warehouse, or Storage Yard Stock Clerks who work in Washington, Alaska, or District of Columbia, make the highest salaries.